ushaprof/ai_case_study/README.md

 **Tesla:** Tesla’s Autopilot and Full Self-Driving (FSD) systems are key competitors in the autonomous driving space, though Tesla’s approach focuses more on driver assistance rather than full autonomy.

-**Cruise (GM):** Cruise oJers autonomous ride-hailing services in San Francisco and has secured significant funding to scale its operations.
+**Cruise (GM):** Cruise offers autonomous ride-hailing services in San Francisco and has secured significant funding to scale its operations.

 **Aurora Innovation:** Aurora collaborates with trucking companies and automakers to deploy autonomous technology across various sectors.